Pinegrow/spotted-kingfisher-with-iles-tailwindcss/README.md

-# Spotted Kingfisher with îles (MPA SSG) and Tailwind CSS!
+# Spotted Kingfisher with Iles and Tailwind CSS!

-Spotted Kingfisher is a charity organization that helps endangered species by educating the community, and running various volunteering programs.
+Jamstack (MPA-SSG) app for an wildlife welfare/charity organization that helps endangered species by educating the community, and running various volunteering programs.
+While layouts, pages & components are primarily Vue SFCs, the project also includes svelte and jsx/tsx components.
+Note: Iles supports component formats of multiple frameworks.

 This is a sample project created using the [Vue Designer Iles Tailwind CSS - Quick start template](https://github.com/pinegrow/pg-iles-tailwindcss).